Donald Trump Says He Thinks ‘About God’ To Get Him Through The ‘Witch Hunts’

 — Brian J. Karem (@BrianKarem) May 2, 2019

-Trump also tackled anti-semitism at the event, according to CBS.
+Trump also tackled anti-Semitism at the event, according to CBS.
 Rabbi Yisroel Goldstein of the Chabad of Poway, California, who was seriously injured at a shooting at a synagogue on Saturday, was present at the event, and the president addressed him during his speech.

 He said that the United States will fight against the attacks against Jewish people, adding, “you know that rabbi.”
 He then said that all people have the right to live according to their faith without fear of attack.